Andrew-S-Rosen/cbe504/main.typ

 Additionally, there is no guarantee that the rate law model parameters will be a sufficient fit to the experimental data over a range of operating conditions.
 ]

-This is where the concept of "apparent" kinetics comes in.
+This is where the concept of"apparent" kinetics comes in.
-Strictly speaking, $k$, $alpha$, and $beta$ that are determined from experiments will be "apparent" rate parameters, meaning that they are based on empirical observations that may or may not reflect the underlying (i.e. intrinsic) reactions.
+Strictly speaking, $k$, $alpha$, and $beta$ that are determined from experiments will be"apparent" rate parameters, meaning that they are based on empirical observations that may or may not reflect the underlying (i.e. intrinsic) reactions.

 === Apparent Activation Energy